Updated December 2023.

 Of course, it will be full of zeros until your ads start getting some traffic and data points to measure.

-What metrics are “good” depends on your business and your marketing objectives, but generally you’ll want to focus on minimizing CPC and CPM numbers as that means you’re spending less per customer you reach, maximizing the number of people you can reach with your budget and maximizing your ROI.
+Which metrics are “good” depends on your business and your marketing objectives, but generally you’ll want to focus on minimizing CPC and CPM numbers, as that means you’re spending less per customer that you reach, maximizing the number of people you can reach with your budget and maximizing your ROI.

 If you’re running multiple ads on the same objective (for example, generating leads for your PPC Advertising business), you should keep an eye on their comparative CPC.
-If you notice one is significantly outperforming the others, you should shift your budget to fund that ad more.
-This will help you reach more people, at a lower cost and maximize your ROI.
+If you notice that one is significantly outperforming the others, you should put more of your budget into that ad.
+This will help you reach more people at a lower cost and maximize your ROI.